confar/voila_flowers/README.md

 # voila_flowers

-fastapi, model on fastai, android app on kotlin for flower recognition
+fastapi, resnet model on fastai, android app on kotlin for flower recognition